 Back in 2004 when I first started to research natural therapies I read every natural cancer survival testimony I could find.
 I found many common threads, and one of them was jumping on a mini trampoline, aka Rebounding.
 I figured since so many natural survivors and health practitioners were doing it there must be something to it…

 Rebounding creates an increased G-force resistance (gravitational load) and positively stresses every cell in your body.
 As a result, it strengthens your entire musculoskeletal system: your bones, muscles, connective tissue, and even organs.
 And it promotes lymphatic circulation by stimulating the millions of one-way valves in your lymphatic system.

 Sounds pretty good right?

 In addition, rebounding is very low impact and allows you to do jumping and aerobic exercises for much longer intervals than you could on solid ground without tiring out or creating harmful oxidative and adrenal stress.

-NASA produced an interesting report about the benefits of rebounding you can read Here.
+NASA produced a report about the benefits of rebounding, which you can read here.

 The Health Bounce is gently bouncing up and down on a rebounder without your feet leaving the mat.
 It is very low impact and very effective at moving your lymphatic system.
 Most folks can easily do this for an hour or more while watching tv.